Setting the input width to guide sighted users reduces cognitive effort needed to fill out forms.

 My main reason for switching the input type away from

 type="text" is I discovered the presence of spinner buttons causes painful experiences.
 In September 2018, manual accessibility testing a form postcode field with

-type="number" caused confusion with increment and decrement spinbox announcements, and frustration with operating the keyboard to enter the 4 digits.
+type="number" caused confusion with increment and decrement spinbox announcements.
+There was also frustration with operating the keyboard to enter the 4 digits.
 If in doubt, check Silver’s list of criteria for When to use the number input.

 autocomplete="postal-code" benefits everyone completing a form that requests personal data.
 Autocomplete can save time, eliminate typing or spelling errors, and make it easier to complete for anyone with cognitive or mobility impairments.
 In Exploring WCAG 2.1 — 1.3.5 Identify Input Purpose, Gibson’s video clearly demonstrates how form fields with autocomplete contrast those without.
 Lastly, using appropriate autocomplete attributes is a requirement for Level AA compliance with WCAG2.1.

-pattern="[0-9]*" will validate that the input only contains digits 0 through 9.
+pattern="[0-9]*" validates that the input only contains digits 0 through 9.
 As Australian postcodes do not contain letters or any other characters, this seems warranted.
-It can also trigger the large numeric keypad on iOS, for an iPhone but not on iPad.
-To achieve a similar keypad on Android, add
+To trigger a large numeric keypad on Android and iPhones with iOS 13, add

 Postcodes in Australia are all 4 digits, but we’re allowing at least 3 digits for anyone forgetting a leading zero from postcodes such as 0800—0899.
 Thus the

-minlength="3" maxlength="4" attributes.
+minlength="3" maxlength="4" attributes will validate the input has the correct length.
 (By the way, a leading zero is another reason

 input type="number" is unsuitable.)